automl/amltk/docs/guides/scheduling.md

 ### Exceptions
 Dealing with exceptions is an important part of any AutoML system.
-It is important to clarify that there's two kinds of exceptions that can occur within the Scheduler.
+It is important to clarify that there are two kinds of exceptions that can occur within the Scheduler.

 The 1st kind that can happen is within some function submitted with [`submit()`][amltk.scheduling.Scheduler.submit].
 When this happens, the `@on_future_exception` will be emitted, passing the exception to the callback.

-By default, the `Scheduler` will then raise the exception that occured up to your program and end it's computations.
+By default, the `Scheduler` will then raise the exception that occurred up to your program and end its computations.
 This is done by setting [`#!python run(on_exception="raise")`][amltk.scheduling.Scheduler], the default, but it also takes two other possibilities: